 Let’s look at the three components of population growth: births, deaths and net inward migration.

 Births – The Total Fertility Rate in Penang has dropped to 1.391 in Penang.
 The rate has been well below the population replacement rate of 2.1 children per woman since 2001.
 So the natural population growth is negative (see chart below).

 Deaths – This has remained relatively static since the 1980s; so increases in longevity will not contribute significantly to population growth (see chart below)

 Net inward migration – This is the main contributor to population growth but it has averaged just over 9,000 per year since 1992 (see chart below).

 So how is Penang going to get over 400,000 additional people on those three islands?
 You tell me.

-SRS Consortium is projecting an average of 6,000-7,000 people moving into those three islands over the next 50 years.
+SRS Consortium is projecting an average of 6,000-7,000 people per year moving into those three islands over the next 50 years.
 But why would three quarters of the annual net inward migration focus on the dense three islands, especially when lots more high-end development is sprouting up in reclaimed land at Tanjung Tokong, Gurney Drive, along the Jelutong Expressway, Bayan Mutiara and along the Queensbay waterfront – not to mention all the property development on the mainland, especially in Batu Kawan.